IxsCN/build-Chromium-OS/README.md

 ```
 it seems not work, and also I get wrong understand of this.
 So i gave up and find a new laptop, ALL OVER AGAIN.

-+ fix error of net-misc/tlsdate
++ fix error of net-misc/tlsdate.
 According to the log, it seems easy to fix, edit the file src/platform-cros-util-unittest.c, and Declare variables i before for loop, just like this.
     + first mark the package (net-misc/tlsdate) as active. and sync down source sources

     ```
-    PACKAGE_NAME="net-misc/tlsdate"
+    $ PACKAGE_NAME="net-misc/tlsdate"
-    cros_workon --board=${BOARD} start ${PACKAGE_NAME}
+    $ cros_workon --board=${BOARD} start ${PACKAGE_NAME}
-    repo sync
+    $ repo sync
     ```

     + second Create a branch

     ```
-    repo start marixs
+    $ repo start marixs
     ```

-    + and then fix the error
-    may two ways to fix it.
+    + and then fix the error. may two ways to fix it.
         + edit the src/platform-cros-util-unittest.c
         + edit Makefile, and add -std=c11